 Enjoy your breakfast at the hotel.
 We continue visit to Powintaung, home to 947 sandstone caves which hold one of Southeast Asia’s richest collections of mural paintings and Buddha statues and Shwe Ba Taung which monasteries and temples are carved out of rocky narrow cliffs.
 Travel through the countryside to stop at Kyet Su Kin village with time to experience the lifestyle and culture of rural Burma.

+In the afternoon we journey out by boat on Ayeyarwaddy River to Ancient Kingdom of Bagan from Pakokku .
 Arrive to Bagan in the late afternoon and transfer to the hotel for check-in.
 Overnight stay in Bagan.

 Breakfast at the hotel.
 We fly back to Yangon and transfer to the hotel for check-in.
 Today we have a chance to journey by circular train through Yangon city to experience local travel lifestyle.
 A ride on the Circular train will give you a unique perspective on daily life in the city and the area around it.
 And you can also see the scenery change from city to rural, and pass by ponds, villages and scenes of farm life.